eggboy/aca-java-ai-workshop/03-use-keda-autoscaling/README.md

 }
 ```

-GitHub Copilot also suggests to add the following properties to `application.properties` file.
+GitHub Copilot must have suggested to add the following properties to `application.properties` file.
 Use the values that we make a note in the previous step.

 ```properties
 azure.servicebus.connection-string=YOUR_SERVICE_BUS_CONNECTION_STRING
 azure.servicebus.queue-name=YOUR_QUEUE_NAME
 ```

 Now, run the application and test the new REST endpoint as below.
-If invoked correctly, you should see the message similar to below.
+If invoked correctly, you should see a message similar to below.

 ![New REST endpoint](images/servicebus-2.png)

-Check the actual message enqueued in the Azure Service Bus Queue.
-You can see the enqueued message in the Azure Portal.
+Verify the messages enqueued in the Azure Service Bus Queue.
+You can view the enqueued messages in the Azure Portal.
 Go to the Azure Portal, find the Service Bus Queue, and click on the `Service Bus Explorer`.
-It provides a `Peek Mode` to see the messages in the queue.
+It provides a `Peek Mode` to view the messages in the queue.
 Click on the `Peek from start` to see all the messages in the queue.

 ![Peek Mode](images/servicebus-3.png)
 </details>

 <details markdown="block">
-**<summary>Scenario 2 - Manually Publish Messages into Azure Service Bus Queue</summary>**
+<summary>:rocket: Scenario 2 - Manually Publish Messages into Azure Service Bus Queue</summary>

-On Azure Portal, go to the Service Bus Queue and click on the `Service Bus Explorer`.
+On Azure Portal, navigate to the Service Bus Queue and click on the `Service Bus Explorer`.
 There is `Send Messages` button on the top to send messages to the queue. `Repeat Send` button can be used to send multiple messages at once.

 ![Sens Messages](images/servicebus-4.png)